-As soon as you choose a payment method, a pop-up window will reappear to provide instructions on how to pay the fee through the payment channel you’ve selected.
-Click “Proceed” to go to the next step
+As soon as you choose a payment method, a pop-up box will appear to provide instructions on how to pay the fee through the selected payment channel.

-Depending on the payment channel you’ve chosen, clicking the “Proceed to Payment” button will either redirect you to an online banking portal or to another pop-up box showing a set of alphanumeric characters (as in the case of 7-Eleven) which will serve as your reference number.
+Depending on your chosen payment channel, clicking the Proceed to Payment button will direct you to an online banking portal or another pop-up box showing a set of alphanumeric characters that will serve as your reference number.

+After paying the fees, check your email for payment confirmation.
 You can also go back to the Transactions page of the NBI Clearance website to see if the status of your application has been changed from “Pending” to “Paid.”